Emma927/HelpHub/README.md

 # 🛟 HelpHub

-A central announcement app connecting users with aid organizations conducting collections of clothes, footwear, accessories, and food in Poland.
+A central announcement app connecting users with aid organizations conducting collections of clothes, footwear, accessories, and personal hygiene products, blankets and medicines in Poland.
 It solves the problem of the lack of a single place to browse and add collections by various aid organizations.

 **Available online at:**